shilpakarumanchi/Avada-e-commerce/README.md

 # Deep dive into insights
 ## Sales
 ![image](https://github.com/user-attachments/assets/89f311cd-918d-4df8-920d-b537be04c79b)

-- Avada e-commerce has obtained over 108k orders between 2019 and 2022, and generated a total of $28 M in sales revenue, with an AOV of $260.
+- Avada e-commerce processed over 108K orders from 2019 to 2022, generating a total of $28M in sales revenue, with an average order value (AOV) of $260.
-- Between 2019 and 2022, 2020 has the highest revenue of $10M with an AOV of $300 followed by 2021 with 9M in revenue and an AOV of $255.
-However the number of orders were higher in 2021 with 35k followed by 2020 with 33k.
+- In terms of revenue, 2020 saw the highest at $10M, with an AOV of $300, followed by 2021 with $9M in revenue and an AOV of $255.
+However, the number of orders was higher in 2021 at 35K, compared to 33K in 2020.
-- YOY growth rate was highest for 2020, with 101% increase in the number of orders and 163% increase in sales revenue.
+- The year-over-year (YOY) growth rate was the highest in 2020, with a 101% increase in the number of orders and a 163% increase in sales revenue.
-- Over all sales have substantially increased from March 2020 till December 2020, possibly due to pandemic spending.
+- Overall, sales saw a significant boost from March to December 2020, likely driven by pandemic-related spending.
 ### Seasonality
 ![Screenshot 2025-02-19 132918](https://github.com/user-attachments/assets/e832cee3-76d7-420b-b830-13d217a7d1d8)

-- Within each year, sales have increased during the months of September and December that can be attributed to back to school and holiday seasons.
+- Sales consistently increased in September and December each year, likely due to the back-to-school and holiday shopping seasons.
-- Lowest sales were noticed between February and June and in October, i.e. right after the holidays and back to school seasons.
+- The lowest sales were observed between February and June, as well as in October, typically occurring right after the holiday and back-to-school periods.
 ### Product line
 ![image](https://github.com/user-attachments/assets/64e894d4-80ac-4a4f-8f9d-07eb1a6d7676)
 - The highest-grossing products overall are the 27-inch 4K gaming monitors, Apple AirPods, MacBook Air laptops, and ThinkPad laptops, which together account for $27M in revenue, representing 96% of total sales.